University Catalogues

 This is an intensive problem-solving course aimed at helping highly motivated students prepare for actuarial Exam IFM - Investment and Financial Markets, offered by the Society of Actuaries (SOA).
 The topics covered include rational valuation of derivative securities using the binomial as well as the Black-Scholes option pricing models; risk management techniques (such as delta-hedging); as well as selected corporate finance topics such mean-variance portfolio theory and capital asset pricing model (CAPM).
 An ideal candidate will have passed Exam P and/or Exam FM prior to taking this course and be willing to invest the extensive time and effort required to pass Exam IFM.

-MA 375 Long-Term Actuarial Mathematics I (3 credits)
+MA 375 Fundamentals of Long-Term Actuarial Mathematics (3 credits)

 Pre-Req: MA 310 and MA 357